CrossTheRoadElec/Phoenix5-Documentation/source/ch13_MC.rst

 Select follower motor in Tuner, and confirm current via plot.

-.. note:: Follower mode can be canceled by simple calling set()
+.. note:: Follower mode can be canceled by calling set() with any other control mode, or calling neutralOutput().

 .. note:: Calling follow() in the periodic loop is not required, but also does not affect anything in a negative way.